High Performance Git

 git refs migrate --ref-format=reftable --dry-run

 If git worktree list shows linked worktrees beyond the current checkout, stop there.
-If the repository was registered for scheduled maintenance, unregister it before the dry run.
-The last two commands are the minimum safe rehearsal before a real backend change.
+If the repository was registered for scheduled maintenance, unregister it before the dry run. git refs verify --strict and git refs migrate --ref-format=reftable --dry-run are the minimum safe rehearsal before a real backend change.
+Inspect the older and newer forms directly:

 find .git/refs -type f | sed -n '1,20p'